aahmed-black-wolf/offto_interview_task/README.md

-# Senior Frontend Developer Task for OffTo
+# Senior Frontend Engineer Role task for OFFTO

 ## Objective:
 The task is to build a frontend UI that replicates the provided design and integrates with specific APIs for destinations and hotel search functionality.